 Certain medications can impact the production of testosterone in men.
 Primary hypogonadism can be caused by cancer treatments such as chemotherapy or radiation, which can affect the testes.
 The hypothalamic-pituitary axis can be affected by opiate pain medications and hormonal therapies, leading to testosterone deficiency.

-Figuring out the exact cause-and-effect between low testosterone and gaining weight is tricky.
+Figuring out the exact cause-and-effect relationship between low testosterone and gaining weight is tricky.
 But there may be a link between eating poorly, not moving much, putting on extra weight, and not having enough testosterone.

 Using drugs and drinking a lot of alcohol can mess up how your testicles, pituitary gland, and hypothalamus work.
 For example, drinking too much alcohol can harm special cells in the testicles that make testosterone and lower the levels of certain hormones from the pituitary gland, which leads to low testosterone.